mariusmym/LedClock-Resized/LedClock_Resized/readme.md

 ## About

 As its name tells, this is a resized and an easier to make version of ledclock project.
+This fork is intended just to share the Gerbers and 3D files I used for this remix.
+Please read descriptions and assembly guide from the [original repository](https://github.com/imeszaros/ledclock). imeszaros(https://github.com/imeszaros) did an oustanding job in providing all the explanations required.

 Main differences are: